BEGINNING WEATHER – NEW!

 Utilize this inquiry-based experience to explore the concept of motion.
 As students study cause and effect relationships, they’ll practice scientific processes by asking questions, observing, making a plan, exploring materials, and communicating their ideas to each other, all while learning what causes objects to move.

 PHYSICS OF FLING!

-Demonstrate the power of physics using the Institute’s three-ton trebuchet.
-Capable of launching a large pumpkin the length of a football field or more, Cranbrook’s trebuchet is an awesome tool to demonstrate the principle of conservation of energy, the mathematical nature of projectile motion and the basic laws of kinematics in engaging and inspiring ways.
+Demonstrate the power of physics using the Institute’s three-ton trebuchet, capable of launching a large pumpkin the length of a football field or more.
+This tool demonstrates the principle of conservation of energy, the mathematical nature of projectile motion, and the basic laws of kinematics in engaging and inspiring ways.

-Each program includes a classroom component that involves the use of a model trebuchet as well as the hands-on use of the full-scale trebuchet.
+Each program includes a classroom component that involves the use of a model trebuchet and the hands-on use of the full-scale trebuchet.
 This program requires even terrain and approximately 75 yards of down-range distance.
 Some classroom components for lower grades are not transportable and require a museum visit.

-Students will gain a greater understanding for where our energy comes from and how it travels to Earth.
-Working in pairs, they manipulate a pendulum to model a wave and discuss various phenomena that deal with waves and energy.
-Students will also each go home with a special pair of glasses that allow them to see some of these waves anywhere they go.
+Working in pairs, gain a better understanding for where our energy comes from and how it travels to Earth.
+Manipulate a pendulum to model a wave, discussing various phenomena related to waves and energy.

 See how solar energy drives our climate and discover the circumstances that influence our daily weather.
 Become a meteorologist by using current Internet data to create a forecast.
-Explore violent weather and learn how to protect yourself during storms.
-Watch lightning strike before your very eyes!
+Explore violent weather, learn how to protect yourself during storms, and watch lightning strike before your very eyes!